 An assisted evacuation plan form (see attached sample) should be completed for any child who has limited mobility and for any other child who would require assistance to leave the building in the emergency.
-These forms can be obtained from the [District Office].
+These forms can be obtained from Student Services.